Hummingbirds Found in North Carolina: (Pictures and Sounds)

 Buff-bellied hummingbirds are found in Mexico and northern Guatemala.

-Buff-bellied hummingbirds are rare vagrants to North Carolina and are seen migrating south during the fall, winter and spring.
+Buff-bellied hummingbirds are extremely rare vagrants to North Carolina and are seen migrating south during the fall, winter and spring.

 Sightings map show Buff-bellied hummingbirds have rare documented North Carolina sightings in area in between Winston-Salem and Greensboro, and north of Morehead City on the coast.